Podcastindex-org/podcast-namespace/API/Chapters.md

 It was initiated by [David Norman](https://podcastindex.social/@hypercatcher) for [Hypercatcher](https://hypercatcher.com/) and [Benjamin Bellamy](https://podcastindex.social/@benjaminbellamy) for [Castopod](https://castopod.org/) so that HyperCatcher and Castopod are able to interact together and create a seamless experience for podcasters.

 We hope this will open a path to more collaborations between platforms which use the PodcastIndex namespace.
-(The podcast:transcript API is probably the next to specify…)
+(The podcast:transcript API is probably the next to be specified…)

 ## Example
 To help making things clear, let's take an example: